 Plate tectonics can also influence climate through the formation of mountains (orogeny).
 Mountains can have profound effects on climate, particularly in their effect on precipitation patterns on the surrounding lands.
 Higher points on mountains tend to correspond to lower temperatures, so as rising moist warm air makes its way up the windward side of a mountain, it cools down, thus causing its ability to hold water to decline, which in turn leads to precipitation (rain or snow).
 Consequently, the leeward side of the mountain will often receive less precipitation, and by the time that air reaches the adjacent flat lands, it may not have any moisture left.
 This is one reason deserts are sometimes located directly next to mountain ranges.
 Mountains can also affect air circulation patterns great distances away.
 You can read more about how mountains affect climate and weather patterns at the Mountain Professor.

-It’s perfectly natural to wonder what (if any) role continental drift has played in the global warming and climate change we’ve been experiencing currently.
+It’s perfectly natural to wonder what (if any) role changes in Continental positioning have played in the global warming and climate change we’ve been experiencing currently.
 The answer is very little (if any).
 The issue is the RATE at which the current change has been occurring.
 These processes I’ve described take place over tens or even hundreds of millions of years.
 The continents tend to move at roughly 2 cm a year, and even faster moving plates rarely exceed 10 cm even on a fast year.
 The continents haven’t moved all that much in the last few hundred thousand years, and less than meter or so within the last 150 years during which the recent changes have been occurring.
-So continental drift is ruled out as a principle causal determinant of the current warming.
+So continental movement is ruled out as a principle causal determinant of the current warming.
 It simply doesn’t induce climatic changes fast enough to explain the rapidity with which the recent warming has been occurring.
 However, its effects on the planet over the long term can be quite profound indeed.

 Brady, P. V. (1991).
 The effect of silicate weathering on global temperature and atmospheric CO2.
 Journal of Geophysical Research: Solid Earth,96(B11), 18101-18106.